Ericktz/VitePath/2_Ubuntu_Install.md

    sudo ufw status
 2. Ensure you can still connect by opening a new PuTTY session.
 If successful, your VPS is now secure.

-## How to Install Ubuntu: Part 3 - Installing on a PC/laptop
+## PART 3 - Installing on a PC/laptop
 ### Requirements

 :zap: A PC/laptop for Ubuntu installation (all data will be erased!)